-Impact No. Mitigation measures Design Construction Operation 5.9.8 When transporting SCW with a concentration of more than 50mg/kg, personnel accompanying the vehicle must: be trained in methods of containing spilled scheduled chemicals be provided with adequate personal protective equipment, clean up material and equipment to deal with any spill ✓ 5.9.9 notify the EPA of any spill.
-A transport licence or waste tracking is not required to transport oil (liquid or hazardous waste) in Ausgrid vehicles between Ausgrid locations (eg from the substation to a depot).
+Impact No. Mitigation measures Design Construction Operation 5.9.8 When transporting SCW with a concentration of more than 50mg/kg, personnel accompanying the vehicle must: be trained in methods of containing spilled scheduled chemicals be provided with adequate personal protective equipment, clean up material and equipment to deal with any spill notify the EPA of any spill. ✓ 5.9.9 A transport licence or waste tracking is not required to transport oil (liquid or hazardous waste) in Ausgrid vehicles between Ausgrid locations (eg from the substation to a depot).
 A licence for storage of liquid or hazardous waste of greater than 5 tonnes is required.
 If these licensing thresholds are breached ensure storage is on a licensed Ausgrid depot.
-If liquid or hazardous waste will be transported by non-Ausgrid vehicles the properties licenser must be in a license. ~ appropriate licences must be in place.
+If liquid or hazardous waste will be transported by non-Ausgrid vehicles the appropriate licences must be in place.
 The waste oil must be disposed of to a facility licensed to accept Liquid and, or hazardous waste.
-Ausgrid employees must manage the waste oil in accordance with Ausgrid's waste licence and additional requirements outlined in EG 120 Waste Guidelines.
-5.9.10 Ensure a spill kit is readily available and workers and know how to use it. ✓ Flora and fauna 5.10.1 Comply with section 6 Ecology of NS174C Environmental Handbook. ✓ 5.10.2 Vegetation removal is permitted for those trees identified in Appendix E to facilitate HDD work across Southern Cross Drive. ~ ~ 5.10.4 All workers to be made aware of the presence of sensitive (including the identified Tree Protection and Structural Root Zones provided for in Appendix E) areas and the need to avoid impacts. ✓ ✓ 5.10.4 Digitised tree mapping is to form part of the contractors CEMP and referred to during works. ~ ~ 5.10.5 Prior to construction, mark and fence off areas to avoid tree protection structural root zones (SRZTP) where works are in close proximity.
-Works should where possible be confined to the road surface and away from the footpath so that fencing is not required. ✓ ~ 5.10.6 Where cables must be laid within the TPZ, minimise the extent impacted and for significant encroachments, underbore HDD/ directional drill at least 600 mm beneath the ground surface, or if excavating, hand dig or use an air knife. ✓ ~ 5.10.7 Keep storage areas, stockpiles, vehicle parking, and access tracks clear of the TPZ.
-Works should where possible be confined to the road surface only. ✓ 5.10.8 Comply with the Tree Safety Management Plan when undertaking vegetation pruning/ removal and maintenance works.
-Minor branches can only be pruned in a very minor or inconsequential manner. ✓ • 5.10.9 Vegetation clearing and pruning to comply with NEG-OH21 Vegetation Safety Clearances / ISSC3 Guideline for Managing Vegetation Near Powerlines/Bushfire Risk Management Plan . ✓ ✓ 5.10.10 Where works could inadvertently harm adjacent vegetation, implement measures to protect the TPZ and the vegetation. ✓ ~
+Ausgrid employees must manage the waste oil in accordance with Ausgrid's waste licence and additional requirements outlined in EG 120 Waste Guidelines. √ 5.9.10 Ensure a spill kit is readily available and workers and know how to use it. ✓ Flora and 5.10.1 Comply with section 6 Ecology of NS174C Environmental Handbook. ✓ fauna 5.10.2 All workers to be made aware of the presence of sensitive (including the identified Tree Protection and Structural Root Zones provided for in Appendix E) areas and the need to avoid impacts. ✓ ✓ 5.10.3 Digitised tree mapping is to form part of the contractors CEMP and referred to during works. ✓ ✓ 5.10.4 Prior to construction, mark and fence off areas to avoid tree protection structural root zones (SRZTP) where works are in close proximity.
+Works should where possible be confined to the road surface and away from the footpath so that fencing is not required. ✓ ✓ 5.10.5 Where cables must be laid within the TPZ, minimise the extent impacted and for significant encroachments, underbore HDD/ directional drill at least 600 mm beneath the ground surface, or if excavating, hand dig or use an air knife. ✓ ✓ 5.10.6 Keep storage areas, stockpiles, vehicle parking, and access tracks clear of the TPZ.
+Works should where possible be confined to the road surface only. ✓ ✓ 5.10.7 Comply with the Tree Safety Management Plan when undertaking vegetation pruning/ removal and maintenance works.
+Minor branches can only be pruned in a very minor or inconsequential manner. √ 5.10.8 Vegetation clearing and pruning to comply with NEG-OH21 Vegetation Safety Clearances / ISSC3 Guideline for Managing Vegetation Near Powerlines/Bushfire Risk Management Plan . √ 5.10.9 Where works could inadvertently harm adjacent vegetation, implement measures to protect the TPZ and the vegetation. ✓ ✓